5+ Best Amusement Parks for Kids of All Ages

 Fortunately, the innovative parks recognize the need for balanced entertainment.
 Most offer a kiddie area with kid-sized rides, and many have built whole parks designed with children in mind.

-Best Kids Amusement Parks
+Disney Parks are Some of the Best Kids Amusement Parks

 Without a doubt, the king of amusement parks is Disney.
 Starting with a small park in California and adding a larger one in Florida several years later, Disney’s amusement park empire has branched out to the rest of the world, including France and Tokyo.
 Back home Disney has always remembered that the kids create the magic, and appreciate it the most.
 With Disneyland Park in California and the Magic Kingdom in Florida, Disney created two family-friendly parks geared specifically towards children.
 Both parks proudly display Cinderella’s castle as the focal point with small themed parks radiating from there.
 In Florida, young kids can enjoy Dumbo’s flyer or the Mad Tea Party, sing along with the Country Bear Jamboree, or explore Mickey and Minnie’s houses.
 Older kids can still enjoy the Magic Kingdom on the roller coasters Space Mountain and Big Thunder Mountain Railroad, or on the dark rides Haunted Mansion and Pirates of the Caribbean.
 These last two have been staples of Disney’s parks for 40 years and are still favorites among visitors.